The Best Insurance for Electricians & Electrical Contractors

 Cons

-To obtain a quote from Liberty Mutual, shoppers must contact a broker or agent rather than initiate the process on Liberty Mutual’s website.
+To obtain a quote from Liberty Mutual, shoppers can use the company’s website, call by phone, or contact a broker or agent.
 Agents or brokers will also be able to provide more specific details about what is included in any coverage.

 The main downside of Liberty Mutual is its relatively low ratings on measures of company reputation.
-The most recent J.D.
-Power small commercial insurance study found a customer satisfaction rating of 834, which fell short of the category average of 842.
-NAIC’s overall complaint index for Liberty Mutual is 2.66, which means that complaints are more common relative to Liberty Mutual’s share of the insurance market.
-Despite these marks, however, the Better Business Bureau does give an A+ rating to Liberty Mutual, which has also been BBB accredited since 1931.
+NAIC’s overall complaint index for Liberty Mutual is 1.93, which means that complaints are more common relative to Liberty Mutual’s share of the insurance market.
+Despite these marks, however, the Better Business Bureau does give an A- rating to Liberty Mutual, which has also been BBB accredited since 1931.
+The national market share for Liberty Mutual is 4.1% as of 2024.

 Liberty Mutual holds fairly good ratings for financial strength from the major credit rating agencies.
-AM Best gives an A rating, Moody’s offers an A2, and S&P also rates Liberty Mutual at the A level.
+In a 2024 study, AM Best gives an A (Excellent) rating, Moody’s offers an A2 (Stable), and S&P also rates Liberty Mutual at the A level.
 While several other carriers in this guide outperform Liberty Mutual on financial strength metrics, the insurer’s ratings are solid and should assure most policyholders that claims will be paid out reliably.

 Liberty Mutual has extensive experience working with contractors and tradespeople, offering good coverage that includes several specialized products.
 While Liberty Mutual lacks the reputation and financial strength of some other large competitors, we like Liberty Mutual’s integration of expert attorneys, consultants, and claims handlers to evaluate claims and help policyholders minimize their risks—especially in an industry where risks are high.
 This makes Liberty Mutual a runner-up pick as one of the best electrician insurance companies.